la2050/archive/_projects/2015/basketball-courts-and-public-art-inspiring-inter-generational-play-in-public-parks.md

   appropriate.
 project_image: 'https://img.youtube.com/vi/phXK2cX3WEk/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/phXK2cX3WEk'
-'In one to three sentences, please describe your proposal.': >- Public park basketball courts are the “heart-beat” of many communities.
-  Leveraging the energy and creativity created by outdoor basketball, Project Backboard will coordinate with local and national partners to renovate 15 basketball courts in LA, commission and install public art, made by community members and working artists, around each court, host free all-ages basketball tournaments, cleaning up graffiti and install outdoor fitness equipment where appropriate.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: